Journal article

 Use p. to reference a single page, and pp. for a range of pages.

-If you are referencing a journal article which you have read online (on a website or as a PDF), you do not need to include [online], the URL or the access date in your reference.
-This is different from all other online items.
+If you are referencing a journal article which you have read online (on a website or as a PDF), you should include [online], the DOI if available (or the URL if no DOI is available), and the access date in your reference.
+DOIs can be identified as a long code starting with “10.” and should be presented in your reference as a link, as shown in the examples on this page.
+This advice was updated in September 2024.

 One author

 Family name, INITIAL(S).
 Year.
 Title of article.
 Journal Title.
+[Online].
 Volume(issue number), page numbers.
+[Date accessed].
+Available from: DOI (or URL if no DOI available)

 Example: